awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 **Registration and renewal period**
 One to ten years\.
 **Restrictions**
 Domain names that are at least three letters long \(such as aaa\.tv\) are generally open to the public\.
 Www\.tv, the registry for \.tv domains, reserves two\-letter domain names\.
-You can't register two\-letter domains with or transfer them to Amazon Route 53\.
+You can't register two\-letter domains with or transfer them to Route 53\.
 For more information about \.tv domain names, see the [\.tv page](https://www.verisign.com/en_US/domain-names/tv-domain-names/index.xhtml?dmn=www.tv) on the Verisign website\.
 **Privacy protection \(applies to all contact types: person, company, association, and public body\)**

 + **Hidden** – address, phone number, fax number, and email address